 Immediately prior to this revelation, the temple of God is opened in heaven.
 This is because the events next to be detailed have connections with the temple at Jerusalem, for the woman, (the faithful remnant of Israel), flees when the image of the beast is set up in the temple in Jerusalem, Matthew 24:15, and this is detailed in the next chapter, 13:15.
 So before these things are told us, God shows the true temple in the heavenly Jerusalem, thus demonstrating that He has not lost control, and that the centre of government, the ark, is still intact.
 No amount of profanity on the earth can touch heaven.

 In chapter 12 we learn how God will preserve His faithful remnant people at the end time.
 The Lord had warned them to flee to the mountains once they knew that the image of the beast had been set up at Jerusalem, Matthew 24:15-21.
-This they will do, and be sheltered by God, possibly at Petra in Arabia.
+This they will do, and be sheltered by God.
 They will be vulnerable there, however, for Satan is capable of producing enough rainfall to flood them out, but God will see to it that an earthquake causes a chasm to open up, to allow the waters to be swallowed up so as not to harm them.
-It seems that the account of their flight is given twice, first in verse 6 in connection with the catching up of the man-child, (showing that God’s provision for them is based on what His Son has done for them), and again in verse 14, after the devil has been cast down.
+It seems that the account of their flight is given twice, first in verse 6 in connection with the catching up of the man-child, (showing that God’s provision for them is based on their relationship with His Son), and again in verse 14, after the devil has been cast down.

 We are assured, however, at the end of this fourth revelation of the person of Christ, that despite the Antichrist’s seeming success against the saints on earth, the ultimate victory belongs to God, for the 144,000 He had sent forth to preach are now seen, with not one missing, in heaven, singing songs of triumph.

 FIFTH REVELATION: CHRIST’S AUTHORITY TO JUDGE